>

 What is a Hair Conditioner?

 Conditioners are creamy, lightweight, moisturising products filled with humectants, emollients, proteins, or natural oils.
 A conditioner comes in after the shampoo to soften your hair and close your cuticles.
-Conditioners also help you get rid of friction to give you smoother hair.
-The ones with repairing formulas, like Concentrate conditioners, can even repair damaged lengths caused by color treatments, chemical treatments, heat styling, or hard water.
+Conditioners also help you get rid of friction between the hair fibres to make it feel softer.
+If your hair is showing signs of damage from color treatments, chemical treatments, heat styling, or hard water, you can even find a nourishing, bonding conditioner to repair your hair.
 When it comes to hair mask vs hair conditioner, the latter is designed for regular use and should be followed after every wash, as it seldom weighs your hair down.

 What is a Hair Mask?